arthuranteater/capstone/frontend/README.md

-Go to capstone-frontend repo to see all details.
+See capstone-client repo for details.